 Leslie Rosen became a member of the Connecticut College Board of Trustees in 2020.

-Rosen is a principal at Rosen Harbottle Commercial Real Estate, where she contributes significantly to business strategy and operations, transaction management, managing landlord/tenant disputes, and the review of legal documents.
+Rosen is a principal at Rosen Harbottle Commercial Real Estate, where she contributes significantly to business strategy and operations, provides complex transaction management, manages landlord/tenant disputes, and performs reviews of legal documents.
 Prior to joining Rosen Harbottle in 2015, she practiced transactional commercial real estate law in New York at Paul Hastings LLP and Kasowitz, Benson, Torres LLP.

-Rosen is a director of the Rita and Herbert Rosen Family Foundation and is a board member of the American Jewish Joint Distribution Committee, Hillel at the University of Washington, the Northwest School for Deaf and Hard-of-Hearing Children, the Isador Simon Family Foundation, and Jewish Family Services of Seattle.
-She is a participant in the Wexner Heritage Program.
+Rosen is the President of the Board for Hillel at the University of Washington, a director of the Rita and Herbert Rosen Family Foundation, and a board member of the American Jewish Joint Distribution Committee, the Northwest School for Deaf and Hard-of-Hearing Children, and the Isador Simon Family Foundation.
+She was also a participant in the Wexner Heritage Program.
+Leslie previously co-chaired the UJA – Federation of New York Young Lawyers Division and co-chaired the UJA – Federation of New York ELP, now known as Young Leaders.

-Graduating with honors in 2002, Rosen earned a B.A. in government from Connecticut College.
-She earned a J.D. from Brooklyn Law School in 2007.
-In 2012, Rosen was honored by Connecticut College with the Mach Arom ’89 Alumni Award for distinguished achievements in her profession and within society.
+Graduating with honors in 2002, she earned a B.A. in government followed by a J.D. from Brooklyn Law School in 2007.
+In 2012, Leslie was honored by Connecticut College with the Mach Arom ’89 Alumni Award for distinguished achievements in her profession and within society.

 Stratton, Diane 7.28.22